janjongboom/mbed-simulator/README.md

     ```
     $ npm install
+    $ node build-libmbed.js             # build the shared libmbed library (to speed up future compilations)
-    $ node build.js demos/blinky        # replace 'blinky' with 'interrupts' or 'network' for other demo's
+    $ node build-demo.js demos/blinky        # replace 'blinky' with 'interrupts' or 'network' for other demo's
     ```

 1. Then, start a web server: